 Examinations.
 Credit is not granted in courses unless the required examinations are completed by the student.
 Students are expected to follow the published examination schedule.
 In cases where the schedule requires a student to complete four exams in one day, arrangements may be made with the dean to complete one of the examinations at another time.

 Class Attendance.
-Regular attendance at all classes, laboratories, and other academic appointments is required of each student.
-Faculty members are expected to keep regular attendance records.
-The syllabus notifies students of the attendance requirements.
+Regular attendance at all classes, laboratories and other academic appointments is required of each student.